Dinergo/space-x/README.md

 ## ❤️&nbsp; Community and Contributions

-jdhsqjdhsqjkhdlksqjlkdjlksqjdlkjqslkdjksqjdieuieiezhjhjdsqhjsd
+We are committed to a fully transparent development process and **highly appreciate any contributions**.
+Whether you are helping us fixing bugs, proposing new feature, improving our documentation 😀

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

-We are happy to answer your questions via [GitHub Discussions] sdlkdslmskdsq
+We are happy to answer your questions via [Dinergo/Space-x](https://github.com/Dinergo/space-x/discussions/4)

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the the [GIT LINK APP] repository.
-If you already found a solution to your problem, **we would love to review your pull request**! :octocat:
+Feel free to **file a new issue** with a respective title and description on the the [Dinergo/Space-x](https://github.com/Dinergo/space-x/discussions/4) repository.
+If you already found a solution to your problem, **we would love to review your pull request**! 🙌

 ## 📘&nbsp; License